23/DeveloperDocumentation/comment-add.md

       <tt>ignore_spam_p</tt>
     </td>
     <td>
       Specifies whether spam errors should be ignored.
 The default value is <tt>0</tt> meaning that comments flagged by the spam filters result in an <tt>comment_is_spam</tt> error being returned.
 If this option is set to <tt>1</tt>, spam filters are not applied.
+This option is only available with `write` permissions or higher.
     </td>
   </tr>